 Recommendations are also numbered consecutively within each main subject heading, with numbers that are placed to the right of a second decimal point.
-Where a recommendation follows a standard, it is indented below the standard and the number of that standard will be found to the left of the decimal point (e.g., Recommendation 1.1.1).
-Where the recommendation stands alone and is not related to a specific standard, it is not indented in its placement on the page, and there will be a zero in the position to the left of the decimal point (e.g., Recommendation to the left of the decimal point (e.g., Recommendation 1.1.1).
+Where a recommendation follows a standard, it is included below the standard and the number of that standard will be found to the left of the decimal point (e.g., Recommendation 1.1.1).
+Where the recommendation stands alone and is not related to a specific standard, there will be a zero in the position to the left of the decimal point (e.g., Recommendation 1.0.1).

 The consecutive numbers denoting Options within each main subject heading are placed to the right of the third decimal point.
 Where an option follows a preceding standard or recommendation, it is indented below that standard or recommendation and the numbers identifying that option will be found to the right of a third decimal point added to the end of the standard or recommendation (e.g., Option 1.1.0.1 or Option 1.1.1.1).
-Where the option stands alone and is not related to a specific standard or recommendation, it is not indented in its placement on the page, and zeros will be placed in the position for the standard and recommendation (e.g., Option 1.0.0.1).
+Where the option stands alone and is not related to a specific standard or recommendation, zeros will be placed in the position for the standard and recommendation (e.g., Option 1.0.0.1).